 Annex Market strengthens partnership with Aangen during COVID-19

-Ben, delivery rider
+Ben, a delivery bike rider for the Annex Market

 “If you could give 300 more hours in the work week, I would really appreciate that right now,” says Corey Berman, owner of the Annex Market.